 Articles about Avery in Dallas Style and Design:

 My work centers on the beauty and energy of the natural world.
 I strive to convey a sense of joy and mystery and portray each animal as a distinct individual.
 Within each piece, I am interested in the animals' engagement with its fellow creatures, the surrounding environment, and the viewer.
-I am inspired by my ongoing investigations and study of other artists' work, as well as by my reading of animal stories, illustrated literature, and natural history.
+I am inspired by time spent outdoors observing, as well as by reading animal stories, children’s literature, and natural history.
 I strive to create lively illustrations that bring the viewer into the moment being depicted, where they feel a connection with the imagery.

-For me, creating art relates to the energy and focus of playing physical sports.
-My work integrates abstraction with representation, contributing to a believable moment that is yet imaginary.
+Curiosity about the perceptions of animals and relationships within the landscape inform my art.
+The work integrates abstraction with representation, contributing to a believable moment that is yet imaginary.
+Creating art for me relates to the energy and focus of playing physical sports.
 I hope that viewers of my work will experience the excitement I feel when creating.